Real Twistings are 2-Line Bundles: Comparison work

 \begin{proof} The equivalence is split into two functors

 which are both equivalences.
 The category in the middle is the homotopy category of the bicategory $\sGrbtriv^{+}(\Gamma)$, which is obtained by considering the presheaf of bicategories $\sGrbtriv$ of trivial super bundle gerbes, stackifying it, and evaluating it on the Lie groupoid $\Gamma$.
 Below we describe it explicitly.
-By definition of a bundle gerbe (see \cite{nikolaus2}), there is an equivalence

-between 2-stacks on the category of smooth manifolds, which extends to an equivalence of their extensions to Lie groupoids.
+By definition of a~bundle gerbe (see~\cite{nikolaus2}), there is an equivalence~${ \sGrb \cong \sGrbtriv^{+}} $ between 2-stacks on the category of smooth manifolds, which extends to an equivalence of their extensions to Lie groupoids.
 This shows the first equivalence.
-The functor $\mathcal{F}$ is constructed below; the proof that it is an equivalence is given in \cref{The FHT functor: essential surjectivity}. \end{proof}
+The functor~$\mathcal{F}$ is constructed below; the proof that it is an equivalence is given in Proposition~\ref{The FHT functor: essential surjectivity}. \end{proof}